kyleyholder/Medical-Research-Agent/README.md

 A specialized AI-powered research agent for finding accurate information about medical professionals.
 Built on the deep-research framework, this agent focuses specifically on extracting structured information about doctors including their name, specialty, location, and workplace.

+This project was developed by Kyley Holder using the deep-research framework and Vibe Code tools like Manus.

 ## Features

 - **Targeted Medical Research**: Specialized search queries for medical professionals